Mental health emergency - if you're in crisis or despair

 Mental health crisis team

-All trust areas have a mental health crisis team with psychiatric nurses, social workers and support workers.
-They:
+All trust areas have a mental health crisis team with:

 - carry out mental health assessments

-- provide support and short-term help until another team is available, or the help is no longer needed
+- offer support and short-term help until another team is available, or the help is no longer needed

 You can ask your GP or the GP out of hours service about the mental health crisis team for your area.